frideosapps/rebuilder/README.md

 - A `DataModelProvider` that provides this model to the widgets tree by using an InheritedWidget.

-- A `StateWrapper` that holds the state of a `Rebuilder` widget.
+- A `RebuilderState` that holds the state of a `Rebuilder` widget.

-- The `Rebuilder` widget that represents the entity which rebuilds every time the `rebuild` method of the associated `StateWrapper`'s `state` property is called.
+- The `Rebuilder` widget that represents the entity which rebuilds every time the `rebuild` method of the associated `RebuilderState`'s `state` property is called.

-- The `RebuilderObject`: an object bound to a `StateWrapper` in order to rebuild the `Rebuilder` widget associated to this state whenever a new value is set.
+- The `RebuilderObject`: an object bound to a `RebuilderState` in order to rebuild the `Rebuilder` widget associated to this state whenever a new value is set.

+##### Examples built with this library:
+- **[Rebuilder example](https://github.com/frideosapps/rebuilder/tree/master/example)**.
+Check out the example app to know how to:
+  - Implement a counter
+  - Use the DataModel to separate the UI from the business logic
+  - Implement a dynamic theme changer with a `RebuilderObject`
+  - Bind a function to a `RebuilderObject`
+  - Sharing data between widgets
+  - Update only a subtree of widgets

+- **[Quiz game](https://github.com/frideosapps/trivia_rebuilder)**: a simple trivia game built with Flutter and this package.

-#### Getting started
+## Getting started

 ##### 1. Define a `DataModel`